sahithi9269/Cosmo-Shop/README.md

 ### The Task

-You are required to create a simple auto-search feature similar to [this one](https://www.maccosmetics.com/) where-by, as you type, the data is checked against a Node server and the response is then loaded in.
+Required to create a simple auto-search feature similar to [this one](https://www.maccosmetics.com/) where-by, as you type, the data is checked against a Node server and the response is then loaded in.
 You can style this however you wish and can implement it however you wish but you MUST use Javascript/React and Node to accomplish this.
 This has already been setup for you in the source code provided.
 Some general tips on starting:

 * The point of entry for the app can be found in the 'app/scripts/main.js' file -- work from this file for your app code
 * The server with the response can be found in the 'server/app.js' file -- work from this file to complete the Node server setup